shipyardapp/Shipyard-Documentation/docs/blueprint-library/amazon-s3/amazon-s3-upload-files.md

 **Recommended Setup:**

-1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Shipyard or generates a file with code.
+1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Platform or generates a file with code.

 ## Variables